ASM700/howto/howto_reboot.md

 This *does* work, but it is very "hacky".
-There are more reliable ways to do this.'
+There are more reliable ways to do this.

 4. Use the 8042 keyboard to pulse the CPU's RESET pin.